AntJoaquimDev/barbershop/README.md

-# Barbershop
+ Barbershop
-Projeto de estudos na ACdemia do Flutter.
+Projeto de estudos na Academia do Flutter.
 DartWeek
 A new Flutter project.
 3.10 and Dart 3 e Riverpode new gerencia de state.

-## Getting Started
+Getting Started

 This project is a starting point for a Flutter application.